teorema-sistemas/angular4j/README.md

 - Event Driven, Real Time, and lightweight.
 - Date in native format over server side and client side.
 - Byte[] format over server side and Base64 on client side.
+- Inheritance in annotation.
+- Generic attributes in methods.
 - Transition of compressed and encrypted data.